tvolin/StardewControllers/docs/index.md

 ---

-Star Control — short for **Star**dew **Control**lers — is a total redesign of Stardew Valley's serviceable but clunky controller input system.
+Star Control—short for **Star**dew **Control**lers—is a total redesign of Stardew Valley's serviceable but clunky controller input system.

 What does "total redesign" mean?
 A picture is worth a thousand words, so we'll lead with those; instead of being limited to this: